On Description of Dual Frames: Dual frames

-Theorem \ref{NEW1} explains which conditions should satisfy the operator $Q$ in the formula $\F_\psi=e^{Q/2}\F_{e^o}$ for dual frames.
-Analogously, the second counterpart of this formula -- a PF $\F_{{e^o}}$ cannot be selected arbitrarily. \begin{cor} Let $\F_{{e^o}}$ be a PF in $\K$.
-The following are equivalent: \begin{enumerate} \item[(a)] there exists a nonnegative operator $Q$ such that the formula $\F_\psi=e^{Q/2}\F_{e^o}$ determines a dual frame for $\F_e$; \item[(b)] the excess of $\F_{{e^o}}$ coincides with the excess of the original PF $\F_e$ and the operator $PW|_{\K}$, where $W$ is defined by \eqref{AGHWMS29}, is strongly positive in $\K$. \end{enumerate} \end{cor} \begin{proof} $(a)\to(b)$.
+Theorem \ref{NEW1} explains which conditions satisfy the operator $Q$ in the formula $\F_\psi=e^{Q/2}\F_{e'}$ for dual frames.
+Analogously, the second counterpart of this formula -- a PF $\F_{{e'}}$ cannot be selected arbitrarily and its choice should satisfy certain restrictions. \begin{cor} Let $\F_{{e'}}$ be a PF in $\K$.
+The following are equivalent: \begin{enumerate} \item[(a)] there exists a nonnegative operator $Q$ such that the formula $\F_\psi=e^{Q/2}\F_{e'}$ determines a dual frame for $\F_e$; \item[(b)] the excess of $\F_{{e'}}$ coincides with the excess of the original PF $\F_e$ and the operator $PW|_{\K}$, where $W$ is defined by \eqref{AGHWMS29}, is strongly positive in $\K$. \end{enumerate} \end{cor} \begin{proof} $(a)\to(b)$.
 In view of \cite[Theorem 2.2]{BB}, the excess of a dual frame $\F_\psi$ coincides with the excess of $\F_e$.
-Due to Lemma \ref{WW1b}, $e[\F_\psi]=e[\F_{e^o}]$ that gives $e[\F_{e^o}]=e[\F_e]$.
+Due to Lemma \ref{WW1b}, $e[\F_\psi]=e[\F_{e'}]$ that gives $e[\F_{e'}]=e[\F_e]$.
 By the proof of Theorem \ref{NEW1}, the operator $PW|_{\K}$ coincides with $e^{-Q/2}$ and, hence, it is strongly positive.

 $(b)\to(a)$.
-Since $e[\F_{e^o}]=e[\F_e]$, the auxiliary subspaces $\M$ for PF's $\F_{e^o}$ and $\F_{e}$ in Theorem \ref{Naimark} have the same dimension and, therefore these subspaces can be identified.
+Since $e[\F_{e'}]=e[\F_e]$, the auxiliary subspaces $\M$ for PF's $\F_{e'}$ and $\F_{e}$ in Theorem \ref{Naimark} have the same dimension and, therefore these subspaces can be identified.
 This means that the unitary operator $W$ in \eqref{AGHWMS29} is well posed.
 Denoting $e^{-Q/2}=PW|_{\K}$ and repeating the proof of Theorem \ref{NEW1} we complete the proof. \end{proof}